20LitersAdmin/filterbuildscheduler/README.md

   - list components and parts with quantities
   - Add pricing / ordering views
 5. Write tests until everyone is happy (*Ross*) because TDD is real.
-7. Event/registrations - diff table for leaders
-8. Event/Index - Paginate past events (limit 10) OR only show not complete events.
-9. Event/registrations - button to edit or return to event
-10. Event/edit - report: checkbox to send report out
 12. Monthly report: structure and auto-send

 ## BUGS!!
 AH BUGS!!!